yunyurain/C-SCNR/README.md

 #### Training, Calibration & Prediction
 The main part of **C-SCNR** goes through training, calibration, and prediction.
 Training involves fitting the conditional mean and variance model on $D_1$.
 With the fitted models, the residual normalization is done on $D_2$.
 The `split-and-cluster` procedure is repeated for $L$ iterations.
 Finally, the prediction intervals for the target set $D_{test}$ are constructed by integrating the fitted models and the ensemble quantiles.

+#### Output
+For this initial version, each replicate of `split-and-cluster` outputs a file containing all prediction intervals and another file containing the corresponding cluster-specific quantiles.
+To obtain the ensemble prediction intervals, one needs to aggregate the intervals of the replicates by taking average.
+Please refer to [ensemble_coverage_width.R](real_data_applications/proposed_methods/ensemble_coverage_width.R) for obtaining the ensemble intervals.
+(Future updates will focus on obtaining the ensemble quantiles first and constructing the prediction intervals accordingly once.)

 ## References
 Xu, C., Ganesh, S. K., & Zhou, X. (2025).
 Statistical construction of calibrated prediction intervals for polygenic score-based phenotype prediction.
 Nature genetics, 57(11), 2891–2900. https://doi.org/10.1038/s41588-025-02360-6.